Is it safe to drink water out of lakes and streams?

 Lakes and Streams Safety

 Despite the apparent clarity of certain water sources, lake and stream water is not safe to drink.
 The National Park Service warns hikers to “never drink water from a natural source that you haven’t purified, even if the water looks clean” (2).
-Water often holds microorganisms like bacteria, parasites, and viruses.
+Water often holds microorganisms like bacteria and parasites.
 Ingesting these organisms can cause a series of sicknesses, most commonly giardia and dysentery (3).
 Typically, these illnesses cause diarrhea and nausea.
 Therefore, no matter how clean water appears tobe, it is not safe to drink without proper treatment.

 What pollutes lakes and streams?